joshfrench/om-wiki-fork/Intermediate-Tutorial.md

 The changes here are mostly because of the fact that we now invoke `om/transact!`.
 The interesting part is that this `om/transact!` supplies a tag, `:update`. `om-sync` specifically listens for `:create`, `:update`, and `:delete` tags.
 We could make this work without the transaction tag, but not as simply.

-`editable` need to change to accommodate the new `end-edit` signature:
+`editable` needs to change to accommodate the new `end-edit` signature:

 ```clj
 (defn editable [data owner {:keys [edit-key on-edit] :as opts}]